Michael Gough: Later roles

-Later in his career, he memorably played Alfred Pennyworth in Tim Burton's blockbuster films Batman (1989) and Batman Returns (1992).
+Later in his career, Gough played Alfred Pennyworth in Tim Burton's blockbuster films Batman (1989) and Batman Returns (1992).
 He returned to the role in Batman Forever (1995) and Batman & Robin (1997) for Joel Schumacher.
-Gough was one of two actors to have appeared in the four Batman films in the Burton/Schumacher series - the other being Pat Hingle as Commissioner Gordon.
-He also voiced the character in two BBC radio dramas - Batman: The Lazarus Syndrome (1989) and the 1994 adaptation of Batman: Knightfall.
-Gough reprised his role in a 1989 advertisement for Diet Coke and in 2001, in six television commercials for the OnStar automobile tracking system (informing Batman of the system's installation in the Batmobile).
+Gough was one of two actors to have appeared in the four Batman films in the Burton/Schumacher series—the other being Pat Hingle as Commissioner Gordon.
+He also voiced the character in two BBC radio dramas—Batman: The Lazarus Syndrome (1989) and the 1994 adaptation of Batman: Knightfall.
+Gough reprised his role in a 1989 advertisement for Diet Coke, specially shot footage used for the original 1992 Warner Bros.
+Movie World Batman Adventure Ride, and in 2000, six television commercials for the OnStar automobile tracking system (informing Batman of the system's installation in the Batmobile).

 Gough retired in 1999 after appearing in Burton's Sleepy Hollow.
 He would emerge from retirement twice more, both as a favour to Burton, to voice Elder Gutknecht in Corpse Bride and the Dodo in Alice in Wonderland.

 Personal life

 Gough was married four times.
 He married his first wife Diana Graves in 1937; their son Simon Peter was born in 1942 and they divorced in 1948.
-His second wife was Anne Elizabeth Leon (born 1925).
+His second wife was Anne Elizabeth Leon (born 1925 and half-sister of actor John Standing).
 They married in 1950, their daughter Emma Frances was born in 1953 and they divorced in 1962.
 His third wife was Doctor Who actress Anneke Wills, who portrayed the Doctor's companion Polly.
 Wills and Gough met at various times during her life, firstly during a theatre trip with her mother in 1952, but they first met formally on the set of Candidate for Murder and the attraction was instant.
-Gough adopted Wills' daughter Polly and in 1965 their son Jasper was born.
-Polly died in a motorcycle accident in 1982 at the age of 18, believing that Gough was her biological father.
-Gough married his fourth wife Henrietta Lawrence in 1981, and they remained together until his death.
+Gough adopted Wills's daughter Polly and in 1965 their son Jasper was born.
+Polly died in a motorcycle accident in 1982 at the age of 19, believing that Gough was her biological father.
+Gough married Henrietta Lawrence (his fourth wife) in 1981, and they remained together until his death.